H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Conclusion

 In this article, we have proposed an original hybrid quantum algorithm for solving partial DEs.
 By encoding the solution functions in parametrized quantum circuits and leveraging the principle of variational quantum algorithms, we have transformed the problem of solving such equations into an optimization problem.
 Using a spectral method, the algorithm is able to evaluate the solution function and its derivatives from a single parametrized circuit by computing expectation values of variable-dependent observables without approximating the derivatives needed.
 The solver optimizes a loss function that measures how the DEs are fit on a set of sample points.

 ~

-The algorithm is designed to handle any linear or non-linear DE.
+The algorithm is designed to handle any linear or non-linear DE, and is thought to solve various use cases and multiphysics simulations.
 As detailed in previous sections, its ability to be easily implemented in the case of partial and coupled DEs demonstrates the genericity of the approach and the versatility of our solver.
 Its scalability properties show that adding more complexity to the problem by introducing non-linear terms, more variables, or more functions to the system of DEs only linearly increases the number of resources (qubits or circuits) and parameters to optimize.
 In addition, with the expressivity of the solution function increasing exponentially with the number of qubits, and with shallow circuits needed to encode it, the algorithm is suitable for running on current quantum devices.
 We thus believe this algorithm constitutes an important step toward toward realistic applications of hybrid quantum algorithms

 ~